ArmanDavoodi/Copper/ut/readme.md

                                             (i.e. They will crash the program if enabled).
 It is not defined by default.
 ## Locked Arguments:
     -DBUILD=[DEBUG|RELEASE]                 Is always set to DEBUG for Test builds.
+    -DENABLE_TEST_LOGGING                   If defined, will enable all of the logs.
+It is always defined for Test builds.
     -DENABLE_ASSERTS                        If defined, will enable all of the asserts.
 It is always defined for Test builds.

 # Running Tests:
 To run the tests, you can use the run_ut.sh script and pass it the name of the test that you want to run.
 For example running './run_ut.sh test_debug_utils' will run the tests associated with test_debug_utils.cpp.

+## Notes:
+* If ENABLE_TEST_LOGGING is not defined but ENABLE_ASSERTS is, then all asserts will be changed to simple asserts and all tags will be ignored.
+Moreover, In this case, if ASSERT_ERROR_PANIC is defined, AssertError will behave similar to AssertFatal.
+Otherwise, they are also ignored.

 ## TODO
 Currently, run_ut.sh only accepts one file per run.
 Therefore, we can add the option to: